webpack/webpack.js.org/src/content/concepts/module-resolution.md

   - EugeneHlushko
 ---

-A resolver is a library which helps in locating a module by its absolute path.
+A resolver is a library which helps in locating a module by it's absolute path.
 A module can be required as a dependency from another module as:

 ```js